Hueytown High School: Campus

 The third and present Hueytown High School began classes on August 15, 2011.
 Groundbreaking ceremonies were held on October 7, 2009, for this new campus with construction beginning almost immediately.
 The school was designed by Lathan Associates, and constructed on a 109 acre parcel of land costing 1.58 million dollars.
 It is located off of 15th Street Road.
 The new brick and aluminum facility contains over 287103 sqft at a construction cost of 37.2 million dollars.
-The two-story facility consists of fifty-six classrooms, five science labs, media center, a dining hall for 384, administrative offices, band and choral rooms and a cosmetology lab.
-Recreational facilities include an auditorium and a 1,650 person competition gym.
-An additional 6.4 million dollars paid for construction of a new football stadium in which the Gophers played their first game in the fall of 2012.
+The two-story facility consists of fifty-six classrooms, five science labs, a media center, a dining hall for 384, administrative offices, band and choral rooms, and a cosmetology lab.
+Recreational facilities include an auditorium and a 1,650-person competition gym.
+An additional 6.4 million dollars was paid for the construction of a new football stadium in which the Gophers played their first game in the fall of 2012.
 The new stadium replaced the more-than-70-year-old Gilmore-Vines stadium.
 Gilmore-Vines Stadium saw its final Golden Gopher football game on November 25, 2011.
-Also new baseball, softball fields, plus two practice fields for use by soccer and the marching band were built at the new school.
+Also, new baseball, and softball fields, plus two practice fields for use by soccer and the marching band were built at the new school.
 In recognition of the 1958 campus, the hallways in the new school are named Main, Oak, Ivy, Pine, and Elm after those earlier buildings.
 Those same halls are adorned with huge collage photo murals featuring images of students, teachers, and school activities from the many years of the school's history.